Stevie Starr

 Stephen Wright (born 13 December 1962), better known by his stage name Stevie Starr, is a Scottish performance artist who focuses on professional regurgitation.
 In his act, he swallows various items, such as coins, lightbulbs, balloons, nails, billiard balls, dry sugar, lighter fluid and goldfish, and then regurgitates them.
-The implausibility of some of his performances, such as regurgitating a "solved" Rubik's cube, have resulted in some observers believing that he is an illusionist.
+The implausibility of some of his performances, such as regurgitating a "solved" Rubik's Cube, have resulted in some observers believing that he is an illusionist.
 Starr has a busy international touring schedule for his solo act.

-Early Career
+Early career

 In 1987, Starr appeared on The Paul Daniels Magic Show, and he appeared in three episodes of The Last Resort with Jonathan Ross.
 In 1988, Starr appeared on Late Night with David Letterman.

 In 1991, Starr appeared on The Howard Stern Show.
 Starr made a guest appearance on the British TV series The Secret Cabaret, in the third episode of the second series, in 1992.
-In 1996, he appeared on Saturday Live.
-In 1997, he appeared on Late Show with David Letterman.
+He appeared on Saturday Live in 1996 and Late Show with David Letterman in 1997.